dvegas7/Surgical-instrument-center-detected-using-Centernet/README.md

 ## Abstract

 [CenterNet](https://github.com/xingyizhou/CenterNet) is a one-step object detector that detects each object, including the center of its bounding boxes.
 To detect key points on surgical instruments for tracking purposes, I used CenterNet and trained it on my own data.
 Over 1,000 different instrument images were annotated on roboflow with bouding boxes, for a dataset comprising 2,600 training images, 250 validation images and 160 test images using various data augmentation methods.
-Training was carried out with a batch size of 8 and 140 epochs to obtain 3 models for instrument center detections.
+Training was carried out with a batch size of 8 and 140 epochs to obtain 3 [models](readme/MODEL.md) for instrument center detections.

 The dataset with images and annotations I used for training and testing is available for download [here](https://drive.google.com/file/d/1rfeKxLpjwuKfrhos9av9BJ5fWVJuxxtC/view?usp=drive_link).

+All models and details are available in [model](readme/MODEL.md)

 ## Installation
 All the installation instructions can be found in [INSTALLATION.md](readme/INSTALLATION.md)